I Before E Except After C Words

 Tip 5: Read Widely and Practice Regularly

 The best way to improve your spelling is to read widely and practice writing regularly.
 Pay attention to the way words are spelled in books, articles, and other written materials.
-But the more you expose yourself to written English, the more familiar you will become with the correct spellings of words.
+The more you expose yourself to written English, the more familiar you will become with the correct spellings of words.
 Make a note of any words that you find difficult to spell and look them up in a dictionary.

 FAQ